Property tax - frequently asked questions

 Yes.
 If you have filed a complaint against your assessment you must still pay your taxes by the due date to avoid a late payment penalty.

-If the Assessment Review Board (LARB or CARB) or Court of Queen's Bench or Municipal Government Board makes a decision on your complaint that results in a lower tax levy, the reduction is credited to the tax account.
+If the Assessment Review Board (LARB or CARB) or Court of King's Bench or Municipal Government Board makes a decision on your complaint that results in a lower tax levy, the reduction is credited to the tax account.
 If this tax reduction results in a credit balance, interest is paid on the municipal portion.
 A refund cheque is issued for accounts with a credit balance greater than $25 (credits of less than $25 will remain on the account.)

 The Tax Instalment Payment Plan (TIPP) is a popular program that allows you to pay your property tax on a monthly basis instead of one payment in June, making budgeting easier.